ppazos/testehr/README.md

  - repeatAql: optional number of times the query will be executed to calculate the min, max and avg execution times, default value is 1

-When using scaleTemplates > 1, the whole flow of creating EHRs, uploading the template, committing the COMPOSITIONs and executing the query, will be done for each of the 'scateTemplates' templates generated.
+When using scaleTemplates > 1, the whole flow of creating EHRs, uploading the template, committing the COMPOSITIONs and executing the query, will be done for each of the 'scaleTemplates' templates generated.

 ### Examples